Bleu24/trompo-remake/frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Required Environment Variables

+Set the following variables in a `.env` file or in your shell before running the frontend:

+- `NEXT_PUBLIC_SOCKET_URL` - URL of the Socket.IO server used by the chat

 ## Learn More

 To learn more about Next.js, take a look at the following resources: